AleksRoos/GenePointer/README.md

 ### GENEFINDER1 (WIP)

-#### Pipeline for automated gene identification from statistically significant kmers in bacterial genomes
+#### Pipeline for automated genetic region pinpointing from statistically significant kmers in bacterial genomes

 GeneFinder1 is an extension program for phenotypeseeker, written by Erki Aun.
 GeneFinder1 makes use of the output of phenotypeseeker to identify genes associated with the resistance mechanism analysed and provides the genes in a list for further application in research.
 The program, at its default settings, simple to use and provides results in a matter of minutes depending on the input data size.